Choose another writer in this calendar:

 essai (2013).
 After the announcement of the Nobel Prize, President

-Alexander Lukashenko sent his greetings to Alexievich, saying that "I
+Alexander Lukashenko sent his greetings to Alexievich, stating that "I

 strongly hope that this prize will serve the Belarusian state and the